coresmart/persistencejs/README.md

   the database schema), see `docs/migrations.md` for more information.
 * `persistence.sync.js`, supports database synchronization with a remote server, see `docs/sync.md` for more information.
+* `jquery.persistence.js`, adds jQuery integration, including
+  jQuery-mobile ajax request interception and re-routing to persistencejs, see `docs/jquery.md` for more information and `demo/jquerymobile` for a simple demo.

 A Brief Intro to Async Programming
 ----------------------------------